 - Unknown Risk – Unknown use of alcohol during pregnancy

-Prevention and Treatment of Fetal Alcohol Syndrome
+Prevention And Treatment Of Fetal Alcohol Syndrome

 There is no cure for FAS due to the damage of permanent disability to the central nervous system.
-However, due to the range of damage, possible treatment is possible depending on the CNS damage, symptoms, secondary disabilities, and needs.
+However, due to the range of damage, a possible treatment is possible depending on the CNS damage, symptoms, secondary disabilities, and needs.

 Fetal Alcohol Syndrome Prognosis